Transforming-Graph-Data/2026/README.md

 ### **The main goal of the workshop and list of the workshop topics**

 Graphs are increasingly used to represent and capture information about interconnected real-world entities.
-A rich landscape of graph database systems has emerged to store, process, and analyse complex graph datasets efficiently.
+A rich landscape of graph database systems has emerged to efficiently store, process, and analyse complex graph datasets.
 While these offer limited support for evolution mechanisms, the proliferation of continuously and collaboratively curated graph data has made it imperative to provide principled and practically tractable mechanisms to define and employ graph transformations and query languages.

 Some underlying challenges include the lack of practical formalisms for describing graph transformations and the absence of appropriate syntactic and semantic primitives for capturing and querying various aspects of temporality, such as timeliness or versioning.
-Moreover, upholding human aspects of graph transformation ecosystems, e.g., interoperability, reliability, scalability, and learning requirements calls for the design of new models and techniques, as well as for further discussions on the role and use of recent generative AI methods in this setting.
+Moreover, upholding human aspects of graph transformation ecosystems, e.g., interoperability, reliability, scalability, and learning requirements, calls for the design of new models and techniques and for further discussions on the role and use of recent generative AI methods in this setting.

 The workshop aims to provide a platform for the communities working on and with graph transformations and graph queries to share thoughts and ideas and advertise their recent work.
 Topics of interest include, but are not limited to, the following: